cnyvfang/CORUN-Colabator/README.md

 sh dehazing_options/train_corun_by_depth_single_gpu.sh

 ```
-### 2. Fine-tuning with Colabator on Real-world Data
+### 2. Fine-tuning with Colabator on Real Degraded Data
 Please do not forget to set and load the pre-trained weights of the first stage in option file.

 ```bash